goshevs/pchained/README.md

 - Imputation subject to conditions.
 See options `CONDImputed` and `CONDComplete`
 - Imputation on a full set of scale items in addition to imputation on functions of scale items.
 - The wild card `*` can now be used in variable lists
+- Can be parallelized on a computing cluster running Torque; see [parallelize](https://github.com/goshevs/parallelize)
+for details.

 Syntax